-The Pacific country of Tonga has been battered by a powerful cyclone, causing extensive damage across the main island.
+The Parliament building in the Pacific country of Tonga has been flattened after a powerful cyclone battered the main island, causing extensive damage.

 With destructive winds of 230 kilometres per hour, category four Cyclone Gita ripped roofs from houses, brought down trees and caused widespread flooding.

-"It was a terrifying night," Grahame Kenner from Tonga's National Emergency Management Office (NEMO) said.
+"It was a terrifying night," Graham Kenna from Tonga's National Emergency Management Office (NEMO) told the ABC's Pacific Beat program.

 "I have been doing disaster responses for 30 years and I think it's the scariest night that I've had.
 It was horrific.